hathaway3/toolshed/doc/ToolShed.md

 ToolShed started out life in the mid-to-late 1990s as a 6809 cross-assembler under Linux developed by Alan DeKok and Boisy Pitre.
 Specifically designed for assembling the source base to NitrOS-9, the assembler was expanded to include support for the 6309.
 Later, additional tools to read disk images from OS-9 and Disk BASIC images were created and added to the shed.
 Now, the tool shed has now been expanded to include a number of useful software tools that can assist greatly in the software development process.

-### os9 & decb
+### os9, decb & cecb

-The main task of the os9 and decb tools is to allow the manipulation, inspection and copying of files from disk images to your PC's file system, and vice versa.
+The main task of the these tools is to allow the manipulation, inspection and copying of files from disk and cassette images to your PC's file system, and vice versa.
 The os9 tool recognizes disk images that contain data in the RBF file format created under OS-9 or NitrOS-9, while the decb tool recognizes disk images formatted under Disk BASIC for the Color Computer.
+The cecb tool recognizes cassette data in the wave, CAS, and C10 formats, for both Color BASIC and Micro Color BASIC.

 ### rma & rlink